SheCodesAus/she-codes-crowdfunding-api-project-Angela11223344/.github/README.md

 ​
 ### External libraries used
 ​
-- [X] django-filter --> Used to create search bar for 'Project List' ​
+- [X] django-filter --> Used to create search bar for 'Project List' and 'Pledge List'.
+​
 ​
 ## Part A Submission